 Welcome to Counselling Matters, Counselling in Liverpool

-In view of the ongoing situation regarding the COVID-19 pandemic, we are primarily offering online and telephone counselling at present.
-We are tentatively resuming face‑to‑face work as the lockdown eases and case numbers decline.
+In view of the ongoing situation regarding the COVID-19 pandemic, we are still primarily offering online and telephone counselling.
+We will progressively resume face‑to‑face work as circumstances permit.

 We are committed to helping you get the most out of your life and have the relationships you deserve.
 We work with individuals and couples, adults and children, over a broad range of issues.
 Over 8 out of 10 people who come to counselling find it helps.
 You could be one of them.

 We have offices in both Waterloo, North Liverpool and in the city centre so might offer counselling near you.
 For those who cannot attend in person, we offer online and telephone counselling.
 Sometimes, it may be possible for us to provide home visits where there is no viable alternative.

 We have been offering counselling in Liverpool since 2007, so we have over a decade’s experience of helping people just like you.
 All our staff counsellors are fully qualified, registered with a recognised professional body and hold enhanced DBS (CRB) certificates.
 Occasionally we offer placements to trainee therapists nearing the end of their training.
 We offer appointments with counsellors in training at a substantially reduced rate, and we would never place you with a trainee without your knowledge and consent.

 We can offer appointments between 9 am and 9 pm Monday through Friday and can often see you within a few days.
 Limited weekend and evening appointments may be available.

 Everyone comes to counselling for his or her own individual reason.
 Some come seeking support for a particular emotional problem: anxiety counselling, depression counselling, help with loneliness or something else.
 Others come because of difficulties in their personal or family relationships.

 Sometimes people don’t have a particular issue.
 They might have a general sense of ill-ease or a wish to feel more alive.
 They may look for help with a recent difficulty or with something from the past.
 Trauma and abuse can haunt you for a long time.